SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/performance.md

 | avg(procTime) as AvgProcTime by host,_timeslice | sort - _timeslice | transpose row _timeslice column host
 ```

-This page provides instructions for installing the Windows Performance App, along with examples of each of the App dashboards.
+This section provides instructions for installing the Windows Performance App, along with examples of each of the App dashboards.

 ## Installing the Windows Performance App